sachinchavan9/blue_bricks_scrapper/README.md

-# toi script for scrapping Times of India articles
+# A web scrap that pulls all the contents to the Times of India, and then for each article (newspaper or long blog), generate a meaning summary of the article

 ## script usage:
 clone the git repo with